bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:11 PM CT, March 06</p>
+<p class="updated_time"> Latest data: 10:33 PM CT, March 06</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 75°, which is 18° **warmer** than yesterday.
-Tomorrow is expected to be 11° *colder* than today.
+Tomorrow is expected to be 10° *colder* than today.

 Currently:

 - 65°
-- Mostly Clear
+- Breezy
-- 90% humidity
+- 88% humidity
-- 11 mph wind
+- 12 mph wind
-- 17% cloud cover
+- 0% cloud cover
 - 37 AQI 🟩
-- 0.25 inches of rain expected in the next 48 hours
+- 0.52 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>